pronoiac/paip-lisp/docs/chapter15.md

 Unfortunately, we can't answer that question directly.
 We can time `(simp ' ( (1 + x + y + z) ^ 15)))`.
 This takes only a tenth of a second, but that is because it is doing no work at all-the answer is the same as the input!
-Alternately, we can take the expression computed by `(poly^n r 15)`, convert it to prefix, and pass that `to simplify. simplify` takes 27.8 seconds on this, so the rule-based version is much slower.
+Alternately, we can take the expression computed by `(poly^n r 15)`, convert it to prefix, and pass that to `simplify`.
+`simplify` takes 27.8 seconds on this, so the rule-based version is much slower.
 [Section 9.6](B9780080571157500091.xhtml#s0035) describes ways to speed up the rule-based program, and a comparison of timing data appears on [page 525](#p525).

 There are always surprises when it comes down to measuring timing data.